Day 2 of jury deliberations at R. Kelly’s child porn trial

 Jurors began deliberating Tuesday after Judge Harry Leinenweber gave them instructions, including explicit descriptions of what constitutes sexual abuse.

-Early Wednesday, jurors wrote several questions to the judge, at least one indicating the panelists may be grappling with some of the case’s legal complexities.

-One asked if they had to find Kelly both enticed and coerced minors, or that he either enticed or coerced them.
-Over objections from Kelly’s lawyer, the judge said they only need to find one.

-In closing arguments Tuesday, Kelly attorney Jennifer Bonjean likened the government’s testimony and evidence to a cockroach and its case to a bowl of soup.
+In closing arguments Tuesday, Kelly’s attorney Jennifer Bonjean likened the government’s testimony and evidence to a cockroach and its case to a bowl of soup.

 If a cockroach falls into soup, she said, “you don’t just pull out the cockroach and eat the rest of the soup.
 You throw out the whole soup,” said told jurors